dinochecker

 Sinornithoides youngi

-Not to be confused with Saurornithoides, a bird like troodontid from Asia, Sinornithoides is... a bird-like troodontid from Asia.
-Despite both being from the same continent and similar-sounding areas, and of the same type, and bird-like ("oides" means "bird form" in Latin), the latter is the smaller despite being much older and hails from inner Mongolia which is a region of China, while the former was found in outer Mongolia, which is a country that gained independance from China in 1921.
+Not to be confused with Saurornithoides, a bird-like troodontid from Asia, Sinornithoides is... a bird-like troodontid from Asia.
+Despite sharing a continent and hailing from similar-sounding areas, and being of the same type and bird-like ("ornith-oides" means "bird form" in Latin), the latter is the smaller despite being much older and hails from Inner Mongolia, which is a region of China, while the former was found in Outer Mongolia, which is a country that declared independence from China in 1921.

-Sinornithoides is based on a virtually complete skeleton and relatively small skull with small serrated teeth that a joint Canada/China expedition hauled from Mongolia's Ejinhoro Formation in 1988.
-With its snout tucked under its left arm, it was discovered in a similar "sleeping" position to its close relative Mei long, and it was found that way sixteen years earlier, though it cunningly avoided being roasted in the feather by stearing clear of active volcanos.
+Sinornithoides is based on a virtually complete skeleton and relatively short skull with small teeth, serrated only on the rear edge, that a joint Canada/China expedition hauled from Mongolia's Ejinhoro Formation in 1988.
+With its snout tucked under its left arm, it was discovered in a similar "sleeping" position to its close relative Mei long, and it was found that way sixteen years earlier, though it cunningly avoided being roasted in the feather by steering clear of active volcanoes.
 Poor old Mei long.

 (Young's Chinese bird form)Etymology